Moorook, South Australia

-Moorook is a town and locality in Australian state of South Australia.
-It is part of a series of towns surrounding lakes in the Riverland region in Australia.
-At the 2016 census, Moorook had a population of 189.
+Moorook is a small town in the Australian state of South Australia, one of a series of towns surrounding lakes in the Riverland region.

-The town of Moorook was surveyed in April 1922 on the left bank of the Murray River where it flows north between Loxton and Kingston on Murray.
-Moorook is just downstream of Moorook Island and upstream of most of Moorook Game Reserve which surrounds and contains Wachtels Lagoon.
+Moorook was surveyed in 1922 on the left bank of the River Murray where it flows northwards between Loxton and Kingston on Murray.

-Moorook is a few kilometres south of the Sturt Highway and is a few kilometres northeast of the terminus of the former Moorook railway line.
+It is 6 km south of the Sturt Highway.

+Moorook South, the most populated part of the town, is opposite Moorik Isle and 3 km upstream of most of Moorook Game Reserve, which surrounds and contains Wachtels Lagoon, a 660 ha area of water fed by the river.
+The dominant industry is citrus fruit growing; a large processing factory is located there.

+Located 6 km south-west of Moorook is Yinkanie, the terminus of the former Moorook railway line, which was open from 1925 to 1971.
+Intense lobbying by the residents of Kingston On Murray, 8 km to the north, to have the terminus there, ironically resulted in neither becoming the destination.

 Village settlement

 Moorook had earlier been one of the experimental Village Settlements.
 These were established by the South Australian government under Part VII of the Crown Lands Amendment Act 1893, in an attempt to mitigate the effects of the depression then affecting the Colony.